 As representation of the Secretary General in Albania, the Office works to increase the visibility of CoE actions in Albania, ensures effective co-ordination between the CoE Directorates General at Headquarters in Strasbourg and national stakeholders and facilitates contacts with international partners on the ground.

 In April 2015, the Committee of Ministers approved the Programmatic Co-operation Document 2015-2017 developed jointly with the Albanian authorities, replacing the first framework for co-operation for the period 2012-2014.

-As of January 2017, the Council of Europe Office in Tirana, led by the Head of Office, implements eleven projects under the authority of the respective CoE Directorates General.
-Out of these eleven, seven are part of the Horizontal Facility - a co-operation framework of the Council of Europe and the EU aiming at supporting the Western Balkans and Turkey to comply with European standards, focusing on three areas: (1) Ensuring justice; (2) Fighting corruption, economic crime and organized crime; (3) Promoting anti-discrimination and protecting the rights of vulnerable groups.
-Three other joint projects with EU focus on protection of minority rights, fight against discrimination and freedom of expression, while a bilateral cooperation with Switzerland, since 2009, aims at strengthening the local government structures and cooperation of local elected representatives in Albania.
+At present, the Council of Europe Office in Tirana, led by the Head of Office, implements seven projects under the authority of the respective CoE Directorates General.
+Out of these seven, five are part of the Horizontal Facility - a cooperation framework of the Council of Europe and the EU aiming at supporting the Western Balkans and Turkey to comply with European standards, focusing on three areas: (1) Ensuring justice; (2) Fighting corruption, economic crime and organized crime; (3) Promoting anti-discrimination and protecting the rights of vulnerable groups.
+Another joint projects with EU focuses on protection of the rights of Roma, while a bilateral cooperation with the Swedish International Development Cooperation Agency (Sida), aims at strengthening the democratic citizenship education in Albania.